JiteshKumar9/Basic-Register-Login-UI-page-HTML-CSS-/README.md

-# Modern Login and Registration UI By using HTML & CSS
+# Modern Login and Registration UI Page using HTML & CSS

 ## Overview
 This is a modern, responsive login and registration user interface created using HTML and CSS.
 The design features a glassmorphism style with a customizable background image, providing a sleek and contemporary user experience.